You will often hear that mindfulness can make you a better person; stronger, kinder, more empathetic.

 The word “collectivism,” on the other hand, has suffered enormously.
 While it may still have positive connotations in some quarters, it has generally been conflated with blind conformity and submission to authority.
 Even the notion of working for “the greater good” or “the common goal” has been demonised in Western film and literature as a kind of trick used to trample a character’s individual rights.

-However, individualism – taken on its own – has some crippling flaws.
+We can appreciate the positive side of individualism while also acknowledging its severe flaws.
 For example, going against the crowd isn’t always a good thing.
 Take this image, meant to embody the noble spirit of individualism in all its glory:

 I’m sure to some people that little red man is a hero, refusing to march in the same direction as everyone else, boldly beating his own path and blah blah blah.
 But he is also clearly an asshole.
 Look at him, selfishly blocking the stairway and effectively saying “screw you” to everyone behind him who is just trying to make their way down- all because he wants to be a uniquely special individualistic douchebag.